 Buy the Guitar Effects Course

-The Guitar Effects Course is the biggest and most comprehensive resource I’ve created so if you’re interested in learning about different effects pedals or dialing in different guitar tones, check it out.
+The Guitar Effects Course is the biggest and most comprehensive resource available online on guitar effects and tone.
+So if you’re interested in learning about different effects pedals or dialing in different guitar tones, check it out.

 Subscribe to my email newsletter

-By subscribing to Guitar Gear Finder’s Newsletter, you will receive future updates on reviews, guides and lessons as well as receive bonus downloads and advice.
-It’s a good way to stay up to date on new resources while getting bonus for supporting this website.
-You can unsubscribe at any time but hopefully you will find the emails useful.
-Simply fill out the form below to gain access.
+By subscribing to Guitar Gear Finder’s Newsletter, you will receive future updates on reviews, guides, and lessons as well as receive bonus downloads and advice.
+It’s a good way to stay up to date on new guides and reviews.

 If you have any questions for me, simply fill out this contact form and I’ll reply via email.